Marci Jobson: Coaching career

 Jobson was named head coach at Northern Illinois for the 2004 season, where her husband Paul was an assistant coach.
-She and Paul co-coached at Baylor University, with Marci contributing a record of 78-43-24 from 2008-14 as Baylor’s co-head coach.
+She and Paul co-coached at Baylor University, with Marci contributing a record of 78-43-24 from 2008-14 as Baylor's co-head coach.
 She stepped down to assistant coach in 2014, and both resigned at the end of 2021 with a combined record of 97-57-26, including back-to-back trips to the Elite Eight in 2017 and 2018.
-She and Paul run the Jobson Soccer academy.
+Marci and Paul founded Warrior Way, a training and consulting club.

 Personal life

-Jobson is the youngest of 8 children, whose names all begin with "M".
+Jobson is the youngest of eight children, whose names all begin with "M".
 She and Paul have four children.